SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 What is Named Entity Recognition (NER)?

 Named Entity Recognition (NER) is a Natural Language Processing (NLP) technique that identifies and classifies words or phrases in text into predefined categories.
-These categories represent real-world objects or abstract concepts, such as names of people, companies, locations, products, and more.
+These categories represent real-world objects or abstract concepts, such as names of people, organizations, locations, products, and more.

 - PERSON: Names of individuals (e.g., Elon Musk, Marie Curie)

-- ORG (Organization): Names of companies, institutions, or teams (e.g., Google, Microsoft, World Health Organization)
+- ORG (Organization): Companies, institutions, or teams (e.g., Google, Microsoft, WHO)

-- GPE (Geopolitical Entity): Countries, cities, or regions (e.g., India, New York, European Union)
+- GPE (Geopolitical Entity): Countries, cities, or regions (e.g., India, New York, EU)

 - LOC (Location): Physical locations not covered under GPE (e.g., Himalayas, Pacific Ocean)